Top Questions From Aspiring Foster Parents: What To Know

 Five factors could be considered disqualifiers for becoming a licensed foster parent:

-3. The applicant's home is unsafe or inadequate to provide for the need of the children in care.
+- The applicant's home is unsafe or inadequate to meet the needs of the children in care.

 Contact us to learn more about becoming a foster parent.